 Through Taylor’s story, Tom explores the nurturing of genius, and the challenges and opportunities facing gifted children as well as parents and educators.
 Since prodigies develop and flower via the same developmental processes that all children experience, the lessons of Taylor Wilson’s story are universal—and sure to inspire and inform anyone who cares about children, and the future of science, and humanity.

 Author and photojournalist Tom Clynes travels the world covering the adventurous side of science and education for magazines such as National Geographic and Popular Science, where he’s a contributing editor.
 He also writes and photographs for The New York Times, The Times of London, Nature, The Atlantic, and Scientific American.
 Tom is the author of three books, including, most recently, The Boy Who Played With Fusion, which tells the story of 14-year-old Taylor Wilson, who became the youngest person in history to build a working nuclear fusion reactor.
 Through Taylor’s story, Tom explores the challenges facing gifted children and their parents and educators, as well as the increasingly important contributions of amateur scientists.
 What does it take to translate the raw material of exceptional intelligence into genius-level mastery and exceptional accomplishment?
 Why do only a tiny portion of would-be prodigies go on to become eminent, high-achieving adults?
-And how can we best help our children, whatever their gifts may be, develop their talents and reach their potential as creative, happy adults?
+And how can we best help our children, whatever their

 Pre-Conference Activities on Thursday, July 19